Oral Roberts University: Chapel

-The university has weekly chapel services in Christ's Chapel, which are recorded and broadcast live through the university's television station and also via satellite.
+The university has two weekly chapel services in Christ's Chapel, which are recorded and broadcast live through the university's television station and also via satellite.

-A typical chapel service features contemporary worship, a missions offering, special music, and a sermon, typically from President William Wilson, as well as special guests, including some of the world's biggest and most well-known pastors, evangelists, and spiritual leaders.
+Typical chapel services feature contemporary worship, a missions offering, special music, and a sermon, usually from President Dr. William M. Wilson, as well as special guests.
 Attendance at Chapel is mandatory and attendance is taken by student leadership.